+This is another one of less-known Android trick very few people are aware of.
 Videos are the most common source of entertainment when it comes to smartphones.
-But unfortunately, the most popular video sharing platform, YouTube, does not allow you to play videos in the background.
+But unfortunately, the most popular video-sharing platform, YouTube, does not allow you to play videos in the background.
 So, if you are planning to watch a video and do a boring task at the same time, well you can’t.
-Even though Android Nougat allows multi window apps, not every app supports it as of now.
+Even though Android Nougat allows multi-window apps, not every app supports it as of now.

 So, what could you do to watch your favorite videos while you complete another task?
 Tube Floating, an Android music player app allows you to search for songs across popular streaming services like Spotify and Soundcloud and play the Youtube video of the same in a tabbed floating window.
 You can resize the size of this floating window and place it anywhere you want on your screen and continue performing other tasks with ease.